alexgibs/cfnstyle/README.md

 ## Resources

   <a name="resources--logical-resource-id"></a><a name="6.1"></a>
-  - [6.1](#resources--logical-resource-id) Use descriptive logical resource names with the resouce type at the end.
+  - [6.1](#resources--logical-resource-id) Use descriptive logical resource names with the resource type at the end.

     > Why?
 When referencing a resource elsewhere in the template, it makes it clear what type of resource you are referencing.
-Abiguity can lead to errors.
+Ambiguity can lead to errors.

     ```yaml
     # bad